georgiagracetully/georgiagracetully.github.io/_pages/about.md

 I'm a second year graduate student at Stanford University.

 My research interests are in using Machine Learning to understand and predict the structure and behavior of biochemical systems.
-The goal of my thesis project in the [Das Lab](https://daslab.stanford.edu) is to develop a generative model for RNA aptamer design.
+I am currently rotating in [The Greenleaf Lab](https://greenleaf.stanford.edu/people) on a project capturing high-throughput DNA aptamer binding affinities.